molinadavid/teslabox/README.md

 5. Click WRITE and wait for the process to complete and verify
 6. Eject the SD card, insert to your Raspberry Pi and boot it up
-7. SSH to the hostname you have setup with the credentials you chose (i.e ssh pi@teslabox.local)
+7. SSH to the hostname you have setup with the credentials you chose (i.e ssh pi@model3.local)
 8. Switch to root:
   ```
   sudo -i